Uri Tomer

 About me:

-I am a PHD student at the University of Colorado Boulder currently interested in number theory (though I am very open to new topics).
+I am a PHD student at the University of Colorado Boulder currently interested in arithmetic geometry.
 I graduated with honors in mathematics from Union College in Schenectady New York in June of 2024.
 Before that, I was born in Ramat HaSharon Israel in 2002 and lived in Brussels Belgium from 2008 to 2016.
 Thereafter I attended high school in Boston at Gann Academy.
 On this page you can see some of my mathematical projects (building this website is one of them) and visualizations.
-I also tutor both online and in person in the Boston area.
-Aside from mathematics I enjoy chatting about philosophy, speaking French, drawing, snowboarding, and more.
+I also tutor both online and in person in the Boulder Colorado area.
+Aside from mathematics I enjoy practicing my French, snowboarding, playing volleyball and more.
 Feel free to email me with any questions about math, or if you are seaking a tutor, or for anything else.
 I am always happy to chat.
 A special thanks to Shai Mann Robison for help in building this website.

 Math Visualizations: